 Lisvane and Llandaff have kept their village atmospheres with noticeable period properties adding character, but gained good transport links by train and bus.
-You can be in the centre from either in 15 minutes with no traffic, but less than half an hour in general.
+You can be in the centre in 15 minutes with no traffic, and less than half an hour in general.

 Cyncoed is significantly closer to the centre, with equally good transport links.
 Walking around, you’ll mainly find handsome Edwardian properties with generous gardens.
 There are excellent schools and a small, thriving high street.

 One of the advantages of living in Cardiff is that you don’t need to find the most upmarket areas to thrive.

 Pontcanna is a friendly, leafy suburb that benefits from open spaces, bakeries, and a choice of cafés on a lively shopping street.

 Roath offers a central location, a beautiful park nearby and a community as diverse and exciting as you might find in London or Birmingham.
 The main difference you will find is that your neighbours are more likely to say hello.

 If you are looking for a family haven, then turn to suburbs like Heath, Whitchurch, and Radyr.
 They are all welcoming, attractive spots to learn to ride your first bike, find a spot to walk your dog, and access the best schools.